 Students find community through an array of dedicated gathering spaces and programs at Tufts, including eight identity-based centers, such as the such as the Africana Center, Asian American Center, Indigenous Center, Latinx Center, LGBT Center, and Women’s Center.
 The FIRST Resource Center serves as a home for first-generation students, low-income students, and students with undocumented status, offering mentorship programs, first-year seminars, and an optional pre-orientation.
 The Center for STEM Diversity at Tufts fosters success in STEM fields for underrepresented students through a summer bridge program, first-year seminar, and research opportunities.
 Students can also find community and belonging through a variety of affinity groups and organizations.

-Two fun facts: First, Jumbo the elephant, Tufts’ official mascot, is the only college mascot in the Webster Dictionary.
+Two fun facts: First, Jumbo the elephant, Tufts’ official mascot, serves as the origin of the word "jumbo" in the English language, and it is estimated that more than 20 million people visited Jumbo during his lifetime.
 Second, on the morning of Halloween each year, students wake up to discover Tufts has been "pumpkined"—pumpkins of every size and shape perch in strange places all over campus.